stakater-archive/microservices-testing/README.md

 These three sets of tests, combined, should provide an extremely high level of confidence that any introduced change has not broken existing functionality.

+---

+- Single service testing: Tests carried out in isolation by a team that owns a particular microservice in a system.
+- Staging environment: Tests that are run on objects in a staging environment.
+The microservices that form a particular application are deployed into a staging environment for testing.
+- Production environment: Tests carried out on the live production system.

+Tests should be automated as part of the build, release, run (delivery) pipeline.

 # References

 * https://martinfowler.com/articles/microservice-testing/